-This information should be read in conjunction with the relevant sections of the Cambridge Handbook for the relevant year of assessment.
+This information should be read in conjunction with the relevant sections of the Cambridge Handbook.

 The forms required for the conduct and assessment of the portfolio may be downloaded from www.cambridgeinternational.org/samples

 Candidates submit a portfolio of three assignments, each of about 500-800 words.
 The assignments may be completed in any order, and are: